mnemonic6502/apitest/README.md

 # apitest

 Tools:
-- Choice of OS base, Ubuntu 18.x (no code is specific to this choice, however will need to use differing install syntax than provided in bascompins.sh)
 - postgres
 - Flask
 - psycopg2 module
 - coding Python3
+* tested Ubuntu 18.x OS base, no code is specific to this choice, however will need to use differing install syntax than provided in bascompins.sh setup script.

 Implementation approach: